Skip to main content

 Horn Bets

-The Horn involves betting four units on 11 (Yo-leven) and the craps numbers 2, 3 and 12.
-If one of these numbers comes up on the next roll, the Horn wins on this number and loses on the remaining three numbers.
-The payout depends on which number is thrown.
-Numbers 12 and 2 pay 30 to 1, while numbers 3 and 11 have a payout of 15 to 1.
-It is important to remember, you win only with the number that has hit, and lose the bet units you have placed on the other numbers.
+The Horn wager involves betting four units on 11 (Yo-leven) and the craps numbers 2, 3, and 12.
+If one of these numbers appears on the next roll, the portion of the bet on that number wins, while the units on the other three numbers lose.
+Numbers 2 and 12 pay 30 to 1; 3 and 11 pay 15 to 1.
+You win only on the number rolled and lose the amounts staked on the others.

 World/Whirl Bets